Umaaz/traefik-forward-auth/chart/traefik-forward-auth/README.md

 # Docs
 The docs for this chart are available below:

-- [traefik-forward-auth](https://umaaz.github.io/traefik-forward-auth/deep/) - A Helm chart for running deep as a monolith
+- [traefik-forward-auth](https://umaaz.github.io/traefik-forward-auth/traefik-forward-auth/) - A Helm chart for running Traefik Forward Auth

 # License